NoahDMott/content/src/content/lesson/how-to-use-git-version-control-system.md

 ![how to use git](../../assets/images/09294580-51b9-4591-9c2c-57c729ad02d1.gif)

 > :point_up:**Note on Terminology:** The terms "branch" and "head" are nearly synonymous in GIT.
 Every branch is represented by one head, and every head represents one branch.
-Sometimes, "branch" will be used to refer to a head and the entire history of commits preceding that head, whereas "head" will be used to refer exclusively to a single commit object (the most recent commit in the branch).
+Sometimes, "branch" will be used to refer to a head and the entire history of commits preceding that head, where as "head" will be used to refer exclusively to a single commit object (the most recent commit in the branch).

  ## Starting a New Repo** `git init`